empty916/empty916/docs/natur/README.md

 ```

-## The component only listens to changes in some data
+### the component only listens to changes in some data

 ```tsx
 import { inject } from 'your-inject';